anzbert/feedingPi/readme.md

 install node from:

-https://nodejs.org/en/download/ on ARMv7 or ARMv8
+https://nodejs.org/en/download/ on ARMv7 or ARMv8 (Pi 2 and newer)

-on ARMv6, follow these instructions:
+on ARMv6 (Pi 1 and Zero), follow these instructions:

 https://hassancorrigan.com/blog/install-nodejs-on-a-raspberry-pi-zero/